 The Cottonwood School has two pathways.
-The CCPA Pathway embeds all instructional supports into the program.
-The Homestudy Pathway allows parents to use instructional funds to support the learning path.
+The CCPA, our Hybrid High School Pathway, embeds all instructional supports into the program.
+The Homestudy Pathway serves TK - 12th grade students where parents partner with their credentialed teacher to ensure funds are used to support their students' learning.

 TCS focuses on Personalized Learning, a philosophy that genuinely puts every student first by supporting them in honoring and exploring their unique skills, special gifts, talents, and aspirations.
 For the Homestudy pathway, in order to allow families flexibility on their personalized learning path, we allocate Instructional Funds every school year.
-This amount should be used to carefully select educational products, such as curriculum, technology items, supplemental enrichment materials, field trip opportunities, and services, such as enrichment lessons and classes to fit each student's academic goals.
+This amount should be used to carefully select educational products, such as curriculum, technology items, supplemental enrichment materials, field trip opportunities, and services, such as expanded learning with community partners and classes to fit each student's academic goals.
 These choices should be to support academic learning.
 Teachers will partner with each family to support the I Can Statements with the students' learning styles and academic needs.
 Teachers will ensure students are equipped with curriculum, text, etc. that support academics prior to approving enrichment-based opportunities.

-Instructional funds can be utilized to support the curriculum, school-approved technology, supplemental enrichment materials, in-person event opportunities, services, lessons, and classes that fit with each student's academic goal and align with the student's Independent Study Agreement.
+Instructional funds can be utilized to support the curriculum, school-approved technology, supplemental enrichment materials, in-person event opportunities, Expanded Learning with Community Partners, lessons, and classes that fit with each student's academic goal and align with the student's Independent Study Agreement.
 All orders must be nonsectarian and are approved by your Homeschool Teacher and the Business Department.
 As a California-funded public school, we are obligated to be fiscally responsible with the use of state funds.

-For the 2024-2025 school year, the Instructional Funds for the Homestudy pathway student are as follows:
+For the 2025-2026 school year, the Instructional Funds for the Homestudy pathway student are as follows:

-- Transitional Kindergarten: \$2,400 (\$1500 upon enrollment and \$900 on 9/30/2024) - Kindergarten-8th Grades: \$2,800 (\$1,700 upon enrollment and \$1,100 on 9/30/2024) - 9th-12th Grades: \$3,200 (\$2,100 upon enrollment and \$1,100 on 9/30/2024)
+- Transitional Kindergarten: \$2,600 (\$1700 upon enrollment and \$900 on 9/30/2025) - Kindergarten-8th Grades: \$3,000 (\$1,800 upon enrollment and \$1,200 on 9/30/2025) - 9th-12th Grades: \$3,400 (\$2,200 upon enrollment and \$1,200 on 9/30/2025)

 Please note ALL orders must be received and fulfilled on or before the last school day of the current school year.
 Any unused funds will be returned to the General Fund and will not roll over to the next school year.